 Intellectual Property and Technology Law Clinic

 The Intellectual Property and Technology Law Clinic provides free legal services regarding trademark and patent law issues to entrepreneurs, non-profits, artists and inventors with limited financial resources.
-This clinic operates within the Center for Law and Intellectual Property at Texas A&M University School of Law, and the law students work directly with the clients.
+This clinic operates within the Legal Clinics at Texas A&M University School of Law, and the law students work directly with the clients.

 This clinic also participates in the U.S. Patent and Trademark Office’s (USPTO’s) Law School Clinic Certification Program, which means the students are certified to practice as student attorneys by the USPTO.
 Our students interact directly with the USPTO and its examiners on behalf of clients, under the supervision of a Faculty Supervising Attorney.